Right

 Earned

-at the conclusion of first campaign after having previously earned
+after having previously earned

-both Observers and Pilot badges.
+both Observers and Pilot badges. |

 Feldwebel (Fw)